Adviser Agreement Form

 Contact us for assistance with any questions and/or problems, or to discuss club status that may be of interest or importance to the college.

-The Inter-Club Council Adviser provides support to the Inter-Club Council and is available as a resource to club officers and mentors by providing guidance for planning events and activities.
+The Inter-Club Council provides support to the Clubs and is available as a resource to club officers and mentors by providing guidance for planning events and activities.

 For more information regarding Adviser responsibilities and benefits please view the Adviser Handbook here.